 The DSL/DDSL will represent school at child protection conferences and core group meetings and will be the expert within our school to support staff in liaising with other agencies, making assessments and any referrals.
 Any staff member may be required to be part of strategy discussions or other interagency meetings and contribute to the assessment of child/ren.
 The DSL/DDSL will notify children's social care without delay if a child with a child protection plan is absent from school without explanation.
 The DSL/DDSL helps to promote the educational outcomes of looked after children (LAC), previously looked after children (PLAC), children with a social worker and children who have previously had a social worker by sharing appropriate information about the welfare, safeguarding and child protection issues that children are experiencing, or have experienced.
 Their role includes ensuring that all staff know who these children are, understand their academic progress and attainment and maintain a culture of high aspiration for this cohort.
-They will support teaching staff to identify the challenges that children in this group might face and the additional academic support and adjustments that they could make to best support these children.
-The Designated Teacher in our school discusses the progress and safety of these children regularly within case management discussions and with the Virtual School for Cornwall (Awena).
+They will support teaching staff to identify the challenges that children in this group might face and the additional academic support and adjustments that they could make to best support these children regularly within case management discussions and with the Virtual School for Cornwall (Awena).
 Awena | Cornwall Virtual School - Cornwall Council

-The DSL is aware of the importance of teaching about healthy relationships and health as part of a comprehensive and effective PSHE offer and ensures there is knowledge about the one-stop hub for teachers which can be accessed here: Teaching about relationships, sex and health - GOV.UK (www.gov.uk)
+The DSL is aware of the importance of teaching about healthy relationships and health as part of a comprehensive and effective PSHE offer and ensures there is knowledge about the onestop hub for teachers which can be accessed here: Teaching about relationships, sex and health - GOV.UK (www.gov.uk)